heig-vd-dai-course/heig-vd-dai-course/00.01-set-up-a-windows-development-environment/01-course-material/README.md

 1. Open the IntelliJ IDEA settings by clicking on **File > Settings**.
 2. Go to **Tools > Terminal**.
-3. Set the **Shell path** to the WSL distribution with `wsl.exe --distribution Ubuntu` as shown in the following screenshot:
+3. Set the **Shell path** to the WSL distribution with `wsl.exe -d Ubuntu-<your version>` as shown in the following screenshot:
    ![Configure IntelliJ IDEA terminal to use WSL](./images/intellij-idea-terminal-settings.png)

 ## Tips and tricks